zhuhuihuihui/EChart/README.md

 	/** When finger leaves wherever in the chart, will trigger both if finger is leaving from a column */
 	- (void) fingerDidLeaveEColumnChart:(EColumnChart *)eColumnChart;

+#License
+EChart is available under the Apache License.
+See the LICENSE file for more info.